Outlook-Express-Backup.Com - download a handy utility to backup your Outlook Express emails and settings.

 - One of the advantages of working with

-When Steel Talks is the ability every now
+When Steel Talks is the ability every

-then to have access to and rub shoulders with the steelpan movement's
+now then to have access to and rub shoulders with the steelpan movement's

 movers and shakers, legends and rising stars.
 Two of

-Trinidad All Stars Steel Orchestra's notables
+Trinidad All Stars Steel Orchestra's notables Lennox Nelson

-When Steel Talks this
+by When Steel Talks

-weekend for a pan pow-wow.
+this weekend for a pan pow-wow.

 Mr. Jules is one of the steelpan

 movement's legendary giants.
-He is a soft-spoken brilliant man whose
+He is a soft-spoken brilliant

-immediately on you.
-Moreover, what makes Mr. Jules so great is his
+bluntness impacts immediately on you.
+Moreover, what makes

-on and give credit to the achievements of others, is phenomenal.
-It
+attention from himself and to focus on and give credit to the achievements

-is a quality only shared by the truly great ones who are confident in who
+truly great ones who are confident in who they are and their place

-they are and their place in history.
+in history.
 Indeed, this man is special.
+As are

-inventiveness continue to be evident to this today.
+continue to be evident to this today.

-Both Mr. Jules and Mr. Nelson also
+Both Mr. Jules and Mr. Nelson

-share the uncanny ability to teach through story telling.
+also share the uncanny ability to teach through story telling.

 Dropping a reality TV-like history lesson from their personal library

 of experiences with vivid color, characters' names and deeds.
-It

-afford to not take advantage of.
+cannot afford to not take advantage of.

 [full